The Washoe Tribe at Lake Tahoe

 Beyond the Land Acknowledgement

 “Acknowledgment by itself is a small gesture.
 It becomes meaningful when coupled with authentic relationships and informed action.
 But this beginning can be an opening to greater public consciousness of Native sovereignty and cultural rights, a step toward equitable relationship and reconciliation.”
-(USDAC 2017, 3)
+(4)

 A land acknowledgement is an important first step that provides a long overdue appreciation to the land we occupy and its inhabitants.
 However, more is needed to support the Indigenous communities and to help correct the colonial narrative that has resulted in the attempted erasure of Native peoples across the country.
 We recommend researching, contextualizing, and examining the purpose of an acknowledgement when engaging in this practice.
-Offering a land acknowledgement serves as a call to action for everyone at the University of Nevada, Las Vegas.
-We encourage departments, offices, and individuals to engage with these words and use these statements in meaningful ways.
-UNLV is one of the most diverse institutions in the country and we must educate ourselves and reflect a genuine commitment to diversity, equity and inclusion.
+(5)

 Here is what you can do to begin the ongoing and continual process of acting in solidarity with Indigenous folks (please note this is not a comprehensive list):